 - In a medium saucepan, heat olive oil to medium.
 Add onion and sage and cook for 10 minutes, until the onion has softened.
 Add garlic and quinoa and cook for 3 more minutes, stirring often.

-- Add last 1/2 cup of broth, LIBBY'S Pumpkin and goat cheese.
+- Add last ½ cup of broth, pumpkin puree and goat cheese.
 Cook until heated through, about 4 minutes.
 Transfer to serving dishes and garnish with parmesan cheese.